quiltdata/quilt/docs/advanced-features/private-endpoint-access.md

 1. Create an interface VPC endpoint for Amazon API Gateway.

-    Restrict access to the Quilt REST APIs to within your VPC by [creating an interface VPC endpoint for Amazon API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-private-apis.html).
+    Restrict access to Quilt back-end services to within your VPC by [creating an interface VPC endpoint for Amazon API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-private-apis.html).

-    Once deployed, all traffic to the private API uses secure connections and is isolated from the public internet.
+    Once deployed, all traffic is isolated from the public internet.

     During deployment, your CloudFormation template requires the VPC endpoint ARN as the `ApiGatewayVPCEndpointId` template parameter.